pen-pi/penpi-usb-function-manager/README.md

 ## As bash

 Each script has its own help menu.
+Run each script in this order, making sure to input the corresponding arguments as needed.

 1. Create device: run `functions/create.sh`
+2. Run `HID`, `ethernet`, and `mass_storage` as needed.
+Each will setup PenPi for their respective actions
+3. Enable device by running `functions/on.sh`
+4. If needed by a module run the post scripts for that module.
+FOr example `ethernet` benefits from `eth-connect` and `eth-default` and so on

+In the event that more functionality is required later:
+1. Stop device by running `functions/off.sh`
+2. Delete current device with `functions/remove.sh`
+3. Redefine device using the previous list of steps

 ### Variables